ubinfie/ubinfie.github.io/_posts/2024-10-03-pixi-basics.md

 The initialization is folder/project based too -- it is simple enough to write into your notebook to start with `pixi shell` and to have the `pixi.toml` file as part of your project.
 This workflow gets much better if you are in a collaborative environment with multiple hands on the same folder.
 Activating the correct environment is pretty much fail-safe because the folder itself dictates the environment.
-Or, dare to imagine, you could archive an entire project directory with its dependency software in a single toml file.
+Or, dare to imagine, if/when you archive a bioinformatics project, all the software that you used could be archived into a single toml file.

 That is all to say that I don't think that there is a definitive reason to switch to pixi -- I think it just flows better.
 The same way that you start off a development project with `git init`.